webdados/Feed-KuantoKusta-for-WooCommerce---Free/readme.txt

 * [DPD Portugal for WooCommerce](https://ptwooplugins.com/product/dpd-portugal-for-woocommerce/) - Create shipping and return guide in the DPD webservice directly from the WooCommerce order
 * [Multibanco, MBWAY, Credit card, Payshop and Cofidis Pay for WooCommerce – PRO add-on](https://ptwooplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/) - Extra features for the plugin you already trust to receive payments on your WooCommerce store
 * [Advanced Coupon Restrictions for WooCommerce](https://ptwooplugins.com/product/advanced-coupon-restrictions-for-woocommerce/) - Create coupons for any Product Taxonomy, User details, and Order destination.
-* [Simple Custom Fields for WooCommerce Blocks Checkout](https://ptwooplugins.com/product/simple-custom-fields-for-woocommerce-blocks-checkout/) - Add custom fields to the new WooCommerce Block-based Checkout
+* [Simple Checkout Fields Manager for WooCommerce](https://ptwooplugins.com/product/simple-custom-fields-for-woocommerce-blocks-checkout/) - Add custom fields and manage (remove, make required or optional) core fields on the new WooCommerce Block-based Checkout
 * [Simple WooCommerce Order Approval](https://ptwooplugins.com/product/simple-woocommerce-order-approval/) - The hassle-free solution for WooCommerce order approval before payment
 * [Shop as Client for WooCommerce](https://ptwooplugins.com/product/shop-as-client-for-woocommerce-pro-add-on/) - Quickly create orders on behalf of your customers
 * [Taxonomy/Term and Role based Discounts for WooCommerce](https://ptwooplugins.com/product/taxonomy-term-and-role-based-discounts-for-woocommerce-pro-add-on/) - Easily create bulk discount rules for products based on any taxonomy terms (built-in or custom)